Schlangguru/paperless-uploader/README.md

 ![Settings](screenshots/settings.png)

 ## Development Status
-This projekt is under active development.
+This project is under active development.
 Report any problem in the issues.

 ## Features
 - Upload single or multiple PDFs to Paperless